mrbenzeal/AirBnB_clone_test/README.md

 A Team project to build a clone of [AirBnB](https://www.airbnb.com/).
 This is the first part of the AirBnB clone project where we worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.
 Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python.
 The console is a command interpreter to manage objects abstraction between objects and how they are stored.
+It is built to handle object storage using JSON serialization and deserealization.
+This is a team project to develop a Python3 console that emulates the AirBnb object management; and include directory with static web pages for desktop and mobile first version with ARIA implementation.
 To see the fundamental background of the project visit the [Wiki](https://github.com/ralexrivero/AirBnB_clone/wiki).

-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+HBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
 The project currently only implements the back-end console.
 The console will perform the following tasks: